MycroGrow/cropstar/README.md

 # CropStar

-This Python project provides a command-line interface (CLI) for managing irrigation by schedule.
-With this system, you can set up a schedule for when you want your plants to be watered, and the system will automatically turn on and off the irrigation system at the appropriate times.
+CropStar is a Python project that automates the irrigation of plants and provides notifications for irrigation events.
+With CropStar, you can easily schedule and manage your plant watering needs, ensuring that your plants receive the right amount of water at the right time.

+Features
+CropStar includes the following features:

+- Automated irrigation scheduling: You can set up watering schedules for your plants and CropStar will automatically water them according to your settings.
+- Flexible scheduling options: CropStar offers a range of scheduling options, including daily, weekly, and custom schedules.
+- Customizable watering settings: You can customize the amount of water and the frequency of watering for each plant, ensuring that each plant receives the right amount of water for its needs.
+- Automatic notifications: CropStar can send you notifications when watering events occur, so you can stay informed about your plants' watering status.
+- User-friendly interface: CropStar features an easy-to-use web interface that allows you to manage your plant watering needs with ease.

+## Getting Started

+To get started with CropStar, you'll need to install the required dependencies and set up your irrigation hardware.
+Once you've done that, you can configure your watering schedules and start automating your plant watering tasks.

 ## Requirements

-- Python 3.x
+- Python 3.9
 - RPi.GPIO (if running on a Raspberry Pi)
-- A compatible relay module (if running on a Raspberry Pi)
+- A compatible 120v relay module (if running on a Raspberry Pi)

 ## Installation